Mte90/LearnHotkeys/README.md

 ##LearnHotkeys
- It's a simple program created for learn the hotkey of the software :-) For a list of program supported https://github.com/Mte90/LearnHotkeys/tree/master/hotkeys For execute learnhotkeys.pyw
+It's a simple program created for learn the hotkey of the softwares :-) For a list of program supported https://github.com/Mte90/LearnHotkeys/tree/master/hotkeys For execute: learnhotkeys.pyw
 Status: Alpha
 #ToDo Alpha:
-	more style
 	more definition hotkeys
 	update of hotkey file by git or site?